 The Media Relations/Sports Information office at Tennessee Tech University is one of the busiest behind-the-scenes departments on campus.
 The Sports Information staff coordinates and distributes publicity of all 14 intercollegiate sports teams and more than 300 student-athletes, and also works closely with all of the department's promotions and marketing efforts.
-In recent years, the department has greatly expanded its scope to include a wide variety of video-based operations, including the popular video board in Eblen Cetner as well as production of the weekly Watson Brown Show.
+In recent years, the department has greatly expanded its scope to include a wide variety of video-based operations, including the popular video board in Eblen Cetner, the brand new on-court video projection system, as well as production of the weekly football coach's show.

 The SID offices are located in Eblen Center.

 The TTU Sports Information Office, in conjunction with Presto Sports, presents official information on Tennessee Tech University Athletics at its official site, TTUsports.com.

 The primary purpose of the Tennessee Tech Sports Information Office is to serve as liaison between TTU athletics' administration, coaches and student-athletes and the local, state and national media.

 The staff works to facilitate the requests of TTU officials and athletes as well as print and electronic media in order to ensure the best possible media coverage of Golden Eagle athletics.
 The department provides a wide range of other services to meet the ever-growing needs of media covering collegiate sports, as well as to assist other information-seeking organizations and individuals.
 In addition, the department serves as the chief public relations branch of TTU athletics, keeping image a top priority in its dealings with media, fans and others wishing to learn more about Tennessee Tech athletics and its people.

 The Sports Information office offers updates via the newest social media outlets -- Facebook, Twitter, You Tube and more.
 Tech's Sports Information office also coordinates web streaming of Golden Eagle events.

 Sports Information 2015-16 Staff Directory